Six operations formalism for generalized operads: Examples.

 \begin{lemma} $R^!_\phi(\op{A}_\infty)$ is the planar dioperad encoding $V_\infty$-algebras in the language of \cite{TZ}. \end{lemma} \begin{proof} The intertwining theorems tell us that $R^!_\phi(\op{A}_\infty)= D(I)$ where $I$ is the planar dioperad having the ground field associated to each vertex.
 Thus we may describe an algebra over $D(I)$ as having a multi-linear operation corresponding to each planar vertex and subject to the differential condition that the signed sum of one edged planar directed trees evaluates to $0$, with signs coming from the odd sign conventions as in \cite{KWZ}.
-This coincides exactly with the description given in Definition 3.1 of \cite{TZ}. \end{proof}
+This coincides exactly with the description given in Definition 3.1 of \cite{TZ}.
+To be precise, we recover their definition provided we adopt the convention of \cite{TZ} that planar directed graphs have non-empty inputs but allow empty outputs in the case that there is at least two inputs. \end{proof}

 Recall that the shifted homology of the moduli space of punctured Riemann spheres forms an operad called the gravity operad which has a Koszul resolution by the dg operad $\op{G}rav_\infty$.

 \begin{corollary} The Lie bracket on the deformation complex of a $V_\infty$-algebra extends to an action of $\op{G}rav_\infty$. \end{corollary} \begin{proof} By Corollary $\ref{prescor}$, the deformation complex of a $V_\infty$-algebra is preserved by the functor $L^!$.
 Both of these Feynman categories have symmetrizations given by proper maps, so we may apply Subsection $\ref{fdex}$ to conclude that the deformation complex of $V$ coincides with the deformation complex of its double $V\oplus V^\ast$ viewed as an algebra over a cyclic operad.
 It was shown in \cite{Ward2} that any such deformation complex of planar cyclic operads carries an action of such a chain model for the gravity operad, which was shown to be formal in \cite{CWard} hence the claim. \end{proof}